Every Homeschool

 3. No concurrent public enrollment.
 A child cannot receive TEFA funds while enrolled in a Texas public school; withdrawal must precede participation.

 There is no income cap and no prior-public-school requirement.
-SB 2 does establish a priority order if applications exceed capacity , students with disabilities and low-income families receive higher priority.
-For homeschool-track applicants in 2026-27, Comptroller materials indicate applications did not exceed homeschool capacity.
+SB 2 establishes a priority order when applications exceed capacity, and in 2026-27 they did: students with disabilities and low-income families received higher priority, the top tier was funded in full, and the second tier went to lottery.

 Families who accept TEFA funds must complete a nationally norm-referenced achievement test annually (Iowa, Stanford, TerraNova, CLT, and other approved tests) and submit results.
 Texas homeschoolers who do not enroll in TEFA face no state testing requirement, a consequence of Texas Education Agency v.
 Leeper (Tex.
 1994).
 Annual testing is the compliance cost of participating in TEFA.